top of page

 Notice that, in place of the /r/, the Greeks have transcribed the word using an /l/.
 This reflects the sound shift that existed between these 2 languages, whereas the closest Greek phonetic equivalent of the Egyptian /r/ was their /l/.
 We can confirm this conclusion by referring to the Rosetta Stone, in which the hieroglyph of a recumbent lion (having the phonetic value of /r/) is used to represent the /l/ in the names of Alexander, Ptolemy, and Cleopatra.
 It was an ingenious choice of pictograms, serving both in a mnemonic and acrophonic capacity (as the lion was known as Leo to the Greeks, and also a word that began with the letter /l/).
 Therefore, until evidence can be presented to the contrary, it is logical to suspect that the Greek version of this word is the immediate ancestor of the Hebrew form.

 What are the implications of this, besides proving that the word was an anachronism when it appeared in Genesis 26:1?
-It means that that part of the Abraham story couldn't have been written no earlier than the 5th century BC!
+It means that that part of the Abraham story couldn't have been written any earlier than the 5th century BC!
 Which also stands to reason that, if the Abraham story was yet to be conceived, then it was impossible for the Biblical Moses (who supposedly existed almost a millennium earlier) to have been acquainted with it, or that the Biblical God could've brought up the subject of an Abraham in the first place.
-Secondly, It also means that Jugdes 3:3 had to be written during the 5th century BC or later, It also ascribes a later date (1150 BC and forward) of Israel's return to Canaan after the Egyptian captivity, since the "5 lords of the Philistines" could not have been politically established in the land before then. â€‹â€‹
+Secondly, it also means that Jugdes 3:3 had to be written during the 5th century BC or later.
+It also ascribes a later date (1150 BC and forward) of Israel's return to Canaan after the Egyptian captivity, since the "5 lords of the Philistines" could not have been politically established in the land before then. â€‹â€‹

 When The 'R' Is NOT An 'L'